priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 And as I read more and more of the thesis paper (linked at the top), I am understanding that the Access control mechanism(s) (for authentication, and authorization, and admission) used within the Kubernetes clusters are extremly elaborate and thought out from security perspective (and ofcourse, they're not simple at all, not right away at least).
 So, seeing a simple token passed through the command line in plain text format felt a bit off the place (or too simple right away).

-And ofcourse, I have a feeling, that it is not, so, following is me trying to figure out some answers for my questions.
+And ofcourse, I have a feeling, that it is not.
+So, following is me trying to figure out some answers for my questions.

 ---

+### Q: What is the role of a kubeadm bootstrap token?

 I created a simple Kind cluster, and looked for anything "bootstrap" related on the `kube-apiserver-*` pod.